 Multi-token prediction (MTP) is of great interest to the language modeling community because of its potential to achieve faster inference~\citep{gloeckle2024better}, which allows efficient inference-time scaling.
-However, the current multi-token prediction models often predict the softmax values of multiple tokens in parallel, which is a na\"{i}ve conditional independence assumption (\textit{i.e.}, na\"{i}ve Bayes).
+However, current multi-token prediction models often predict the softmax values of multiple tokens in parallel, which is a na\"{i}ve conditional independence assumption (\textit{i.e.}, na\"{i}ve Bayes).
 We argue that this inference design greatly limits the capacity of the model distribution and more efforts should be spent resolving this fundamental issue.

 Consider the example of trying to predict the next two words/tokens\footnote{For simplicity of the argument, let's assume that a token is a word here.} in the sentence: ``The list of poker hands that consist of two English words are: ...''.
 As the list can be arbitrarily ordered, the immediate next two words can be any hand, such as ``high card'', ``two pair'', ``full house'', or ``straight flush''; there is a correlation between the two words that makes a valid hand.
-The multi-token prediction LLM first produce the corresponding softmax weights, and then sample the tokens independently, which may lead to unwanted combinations such as ``high house'' (Figure~\ref{fig:mtp-poker}).
+The multi-token prediction LLM first produces the corresponding softmax weights, and then samples the tokens independently, which may lead to unwanted combinations such as ``high house'' (Figure~\ref{fig:mtp-poker}).

-Current MTP inference algorithms heuristically bypass this model capacity limitation.
-For example, Gloeckle \textit{et al.}~\citep{gloeckle2024better} uses self-speculative decoding whereas Deepseek-V3~\citep{liu2024deepseek} simply discards the multi-token prediction heads and use regular next-token prediction during inference.
-Therefore, even though the model is misspecified in representing the joint distribution of the multi-token outcomes, many inference algorithms can be cleverly designed to ``correct'' this inherent capacity problem.
+\paragraph{Current workaround.} Current MTP inference algorithms heuristically bypass this model capacity limitation.
+For example, Gloeckle \textit{et al.}~\citep{gloeckle2024better} use self-speculative decoding, whereas Deepseek-V3~\citep{liu2024deepseek} discards the multi-token prediction heads and uses regular next-token prediction during inference.
+Therefore, even though the model is misspecified in representing the joint distribution of multi-token outcomes, inference algorithms can be designed to ``correct'' this inherent capacity problem.